nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 A `tmp` directory will be created when running `gulp` these are just helper files needed during the build, they can be ignored.

 Note: Don't place any files within the `tmp` or `dist` directory, they are cleaned each time `gulp` is run.

+For further information on the configuration variables available see USAGE.md.

 ## Project branches